vimlesh1975/multivideo/README.md

 2. **Install/Run the app** and open it in your browser.
 3. **Enter Media Path**: Type a file name or full path (e.g., `c:/media/video.mkv` or `overlay.png`).
 4. **Play/Stop**: Control individual layers or use **Play All Loop**.
+5. **Surface Control**:
+   - Set your destination grid size (e.g., 14x7).
+   - Enable **Snap to Grid** for precise alignment.
-5. **Surface Control**: Drag and resize blocks on the "Output Surface" to update CasparCG live.
+   - Drag and resize blocks on the "Output Surface" to update CasparCG live.

 ## Automation Scripts